koc9n/CleverStaffTask/README.md

 Register as Individual it gives free 1000 requests to API , should be enough for test

 After registering change value of apiKey in the environment.ts file to one from website.

+## To Test where DST is enabled:

+Since I used different API not sure it returns correctly data of dst.
+Use the following timezone(dst is enabled in this timezone):

+- Pacific/Easter